 ESG Committee.
 The ESG Committee oversees and supports the Company's commitment to social, environmental and other public policy initiatives.
-It is comprised of members who have been selected based upon their tenure, skills and expertise and includes members from each of the Board's other committees.
-The ESG Committee receives reports at least annually on environmental matters from the Chair of the Company's Management ESG Committee and on inclusion and diversity and social impact matters from the Company's Chief People Officer.
-The ESG Committee coordinates with the Directors and Governance Committee and the Compensation Committee on matters of mutual interest relating to corporate governance and inclusion and diversity.
+It is comprised of members who have been selected based upon their tenure, skills and expertise.
+The ESG Committee receives reports at least annually on sustainability matters from the Chair of the Company's Management ESG Committee and Senior Director of Sustainability and on social topics from the Company's Chief People Officer.
+The ESG Committee coordinates with the Directors and Governance Committee and the Compensation Committee on matters of mutual interest.

 Compensation Committee.
-The Compensation Committee has responsibility to review certain key human resource strategic activities, including those relating to inclusion and diversity, training and recruitment.
-The Compensation Committee coordinates with the ESG Committee on inclusion and diversity initiatives and receives annual reports on inclusion and diversity from the Company's Chief People Officer.
+The Compensation Committee has responsibility to review certain key human resource strategic activities, including those relating to training and recruitment.
+The Compensation Committee receives annual reports on relevant topics from the Company's Chief People Officer.